 What is Peanut Chutney?

 Peanut chutney, also known as groundnut chutney or palli chutney is a popular side dish from Andhra Pradesh made from roasted peanuts, onions, garlic, dry red chilies, and a blend of spices.
-Then a tempering (or tadka) is added to give it a nice flavor.
+A final tempering (tadka) adds depth and flavor to this delightful condiment.

 This chutney is a great side dish for South Indian breakfast dishes like idli, dosa, uttapam, vada, upma, etc.